He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 I didn’t even bother changing out of my pajamas.
 I just bolted out the door.

 Mrs. Sanders next door was frying fish out back.
 When she saw me come out, she grinned and called, “Hey there!
-You went to bed at midnight last night and got up pretty early today.”
+Saw your lights go out around midnight, and you’re up early today.”

 Maybe it was the smell of the fish, or just having someone else around, but I started to feel a little less creeped out.
 I walked over and asked, “Mrs. Sanders, has anything strange ever happened in this house?”